 Guardians are generally selected by the veterans, and are usually members of the veteran’s family.
 Every veteran must have a guardian.
 If the veteran does not have a guardian, we have volunteer guardians who will accompany him/her.
 Guardians must be between the ages of 18 and 64 years of age, must be able to lift 100 pounds, and be able to walk 5 miles pushing a wheelchair.
 Spouses of veterans are not eligible to be guardians.
 Guardians must pay their own way, which is currently $550, and must attend a mandatory training session prior to the flight.

 Q. How much does it cost?
 Who pays for the trip?

 The Honor Flight experience comes at no cost to the veterans.
 All expenses are paid, with the exception of any souvenirs he/she may wish to purchase.
 Flights are funded by donations from individuals, corporations, foundations and other groups who wish to be an important part of honoring these heroes.
-Guardians pay their own trip expenses.
+Guardians pay their own trip expenses, which is currently $550.

 Q. What can I do to help?

 Donations are graciously accepted.
 Click Here to Donate